First, Break All The Rules is a management book based on a Gallup study involving more than 80.000 managers.

 I love a great contrarian and rebel book.

 But not when that contrarian style is made up.

-“First Break All The rules” has some good points and some great ideas, but this continuous reference of “defiance common sense” spoils the book because, often, these great managers aren’t really defying common sense or breaking any big rule.
+“First Break All The Rules” has some good points and some great ideas, but this continuous reference of “defying common sense” spoils the book because, often, these great managers aren’t really defying common sense or breaking any big rule.

 It’s a pity, because I had quite a few “aha” moments.

-However, in the end, I still give it 4 stars because of those “aha moments” and because of the powerful Gallup research.
+However, in the end, I still give it 4 stars because of the good wisdom and because of the powerful Gallup research that backs it up.